OurProjects

 This business is a side-show to everything else we do in life.
 More than 10 games have been released over the years.
-We never push a half-baked product to you just to maximize profits.
+We never push a half-baked product to you just maximize profits.
 Games are tested thoroughly.
 Always.
 Take release dates with at least one pinch of salt.
 Just as with baking - when it is ready, it is ready.
 Thanks for your patience.

 • 143 15mm counters and markers